 In addition to themes, you can download and use SEO plugins on your WordPress website.
 Yoast is undoubtedly the most popular SEO plugin.

-While a premium version of Yoast is available for $89, the free version offers dozens of useful SEO features, including keyword optimization, readability analysis, breadcrumb navigation, duplicate content analysis, custom title tags, custom meta descriptions, snippet preview
+While a premium version of Yoast is available for $89, the free version offers dozens of useful SEO features, including keyword optimization, readability analysis, breadcrumb navigation, duplicate content analysis, custom title tags, custom meta descriptions, snippet preview and XML sitemap creation.

 An alternative to Yoast is the All in One SEO Pack.
 Since being released in 2007, it’s been downloaded over 50 million times, so you can rest assured knowing it’s a useful SEO tool.